I rode my bike to another timezone

 Link to workout in Strava

-On friday, I got up early since I didn't want to hang out in my campground (aka mosquitoville), especially without a good hand wash (only water at the campground was drinking water, no soap/sinks) for longer than it took me to eat my oatmeal and pack up.
-Was on the road by 8am even after second breakfast from the other store in town (chocolate milk, a couple bites of a bad apple, and a blueberry muffin), and found that the highway shoulders I had been worried about were not really very bad.
+On Friday, I got up early since I didn't want to hang out in my campground (aka Mosquitoville), especially without a good hand wash (only water at the campground was drinking water, no sinks and it seemed clear that it wasn't polite to drain soap into the ground or nearby lake) - at least not for any longer than it took me to eat my oatmeal and pack up.
+Was on the road by 8am even after second breakfast from the other store gas station in town (a repast of chocolate milk, a couple bites of a too-mushy apple, and a blueberry muffin).
+There, I found that the highway shoulders I had been worried about were not really very bad.
 In fact I'd call them 99.9% good (steady, sufficient, mostly having well-placed rumblestrips to ensure that no motorist nudges in unawares)!
-While I could see where they hadn't been repaved right in one small segment, which made them bumpy, since the shoulder pavement was a generation older than the roadway and not maintained/kinda degrqded, it still turned out not to be too bad and there was anyway plenty of room for me - which is what I really crave - and so I had 0 close calls with vehicles during the ride.
+While I could see where they hadn't been repaved right in one small segment, which made them bumpy, since the shoulder pavement was a generation older than the roadway and not maintained/kinda degraded, it still turned out not to be too bad and there was anyway plenty of room for me - which is what I really crave - and so I had 0 close calls with vehicles during the ride.
 The worst part of the shoulders was that they went away on a handful of bridges, fortunately all bridges were short enough that I could wait for a break in traffic and take the lane and nobody came up behind me until I was finished.

 Got a bit tired during the ride - which wasn't long nor especially steep - despite repeatedly snacking.
 Tired legs?
 Headwind?
 The road went just a bit unnoticeably uphill?
 Not sure, but I felt low energy for the last 10 miles into town.
 Was already planning a rest day tomorrow, but now am taking an additional day off here in Cranbrook, BC, since: